Skip to main content

 default:"None"

 Dataset UUID(s) to search within.
-Required for datasets not owned by the user.
+Use these for shared datasets that the user can access but did not create.

 system_prompt_path